 - But wait, isn’t “fragrance” bad?
 It’s true that the word “fragrance” is a general term that some companies use to cover up chemicals like Phthalates (see skincare ingredients to avoid) or to keep their fragrance formula secret.
 The ingredients that make up a product’s fragrance are also often present in such small amounts that most companies list them under one term.
-Some fragrances irritate skin, especially sensitive skin.
-For all these reasons, it’s very important to understand the commitment that the company that makes your deodorant makes to exclude certain ingredients and provide fragrance options for those with sensitive skin.
+Some fragrances (both synthetic and natural) are more likely to irritate skin.
+For these reasons, it’s important to seek out companies that are transparent about the ingredients they include in their fragrance formulation.

 Emulsifiers and Stabilizers

 - Deodorants need ingredients that allow the other ingredients to mix with one another and form into a desirable consistency.
 Regardless of the deodorant type -- be it gel, solid, jar, spray, or crystal -- you’ll find some type of what’s called an emulsifier or stabilizer in there.

 - Ingredients that act as emulsifiers and stabilizers sound as complex, if not more so, than the words emulsifier and stabilizer.
 Some are gentler than others on your skin.
 The ones we use in our deodorants are vegan and plant-based: propanediol (corn-derived), Sodium Stearate (sustainably-grown palm oil-derived) and glycerin (plant-derived).